 (4) Nothing in the agreement shall relieve the transferor or transferee from compliance with any Federal law.

-For immediate help with the FAR government contract novation , breach of contract of novation agreement requirements under FAR 42.104, Anti-Assignment Act matters or help with overseeing the purchase or sale of your business involving government contracts, call our contract novation lawyers at 1-866-601-5518.
+For immediate help with FAR novation requirements, breach of contract of novation agreement requirements under FAR Part 42.1204, Anti-Assignment Act matters or help with overseeing the purchase or sale of your business involving government contracts, call our contract novation lawyers at 1-866-601-5518.